 Also, adults and kids are different.
 What get on our nerves may work great with youngsters.
 Here are some suggestions for icebreakers with adults.

-- Don’t make people touch each other: Awkward, potentially unhygienic, and culturally incompetent.
+- Don’t make people touch one another: Awkward, potentially unhygienic, and culturally incompetent.
+Never make anyone touch anyone ever.

 - Don’t make people share anything too personal: One reader recalls an activity involving “Going around the room and having to answer ‘Do you fold your underwear?’
 Yes, that happened.”
-Yes, that’s horrible.
+No one wins when anyone answers questions like this.

 - Don’t make people alliterate their names.
 “Let’s introduce ourselves using an adjective and an object that begin with the same sound as our first name.
 I’ll start.
 Hi, I’m victorious Vu, and I like Vick’s Vapor Rub.”
 You can’t help but sound and feel dumb.
 And it’s not my fault there are few good adjectives that begin with V!